AMEB video examinations

 New Repertoire exams available in For Leisure, CPM and P Plate Piano subjects by video submission.

 All Speech and Drama practical subjects to certificate level available by online video examination.

 The requirements of a video Repertoire exam are the same as the requirements for a face-to-face Repertoire exam.
-Please refer to the 2020 Manual of Syllabuses for details of examination requirements, including maximum performance times.
+Please refer to the 2020 Manual of Syllabuses for details of examination requirements, including number of pieces and maximum performance times.

 ‘For Leisure’ teachers and candidates should refer to the examination requirements for Piano for Leisure, Singing for Leisure and Saxophone for Leisure available on the AMEB Victoria website.
 Read more.